HananeKalakesh/meal-prep-calendar/README.md

             }
         };

-        // Recipe database with ingredients (categorized) and instructions, and now MACROS const recipes = {
+        // Recipe database with ingredients (categorized) and instructions, and MACROS const recipes = {
             "Kafta with Potatoes": {
                 ingredients: {